sabeelahmad/Music-App/readme.md

 The design of the site has been kept pretty minimalistic by me, as I mainly wanted to this as a small project particulary to make a project demonstrating AJAX using Vanilla JS.

+#### The Request to the API may fail due to CORS, Please make sure you have some kind of CORS extension added to your browser.

 Anyone may contribute to the project, if they feel that they can make the code better or add any other feature.